Review: ‘Past Lives’ (2023), starring Greta Lee, Teo Yoo and John Magaro

 Later, in the schoolyard, Jalen bullies George by humiliating him about George living in poverty.
 Jalen sneers to anyone who’ll listen that George should change his last name from Foreman to Poorman.
 This insult infuriates George, who punches Jalen so hard, Jalen falls to the ground.
 Several times throughout the movie, it’s mentioned that George has an anger management problem.

 As a teenager, George (played by Austin David Jones) almost gets arrested for mugging an undercover police officer.
-He narrowly escapes arrest by hiding in a sewage dump area and smearing mud all over his face, to throw off his scent from police dog nearby.
+He narrowly escapes arrest by hiding in a sewage dump area and smearing mud all over his face, to throw off his scent from a police dog nearby.
 This close call is enough to motivate him to join Job Corps when he hears that it’s a program where enrollees get free lodging and job training.
 (The movie doesn’t mention that in real life, Foreman dropped out of school at 15 years old.)

 George enrolling in Job Corps is a decision that will change his life.
 George tells his mother about Job Corps, which would require him to move to Pleasanton, California.
 Nancy wants George to turn his life around from the crimes he’s been committing, so she encourages him to join Job Corps.
 She advises, “Do it right.
 Don’t come running back home because you miss me.
 Finish what you started.”